yuhonghong66/kkulma.github.io/_posts/2018-03-18-Prime-Hints-for-Running-data-project-in-R.md

 So what you do instead is write one script for data import and save the data.frame with useful data as an .RData file (using, e.g. `save(data1, file = "data.RData")`.
 Then start a new script for, let's say, data cleaning where you load previously imported data.frame from the .RData file (using `load("data.RData")`).
 Then you clean the data and save it as yet another .RData file.
 Then you write the third script where you load the clean data.frame from the second .RData file and you use it to run your model.
 Jenny Bryan's advice on file naming comes in handy here, as you want to name and order your scripts or their outputs logically to avoid surprises in the future.

-This way you create a clear structure of building blocks, as well as of inputs and outputs.
+This way you create a clear structure of building blocks, as well inputs and outputs.
 Additionally, once the data has been imported and cleaned, you can jump straight away into next steps of analysis/modelling without wasting any time on the first two steps.

 I started using this approach in big and complex projects after reading [this SO answer](https://stackoverflow.com/a/1434424) and I never looked back.

+#### **!!!
+UPDATE !!!**

+Lots of comments regarding this one.

+First, I didn't mention it explicitly, but it mentioned in the Stack Overflow reply I refer to: if you define a number of functions, it's a good practice to define them in a separate script that you can later source.
+[Blazko](http://disq.us/p/1r2d3ga) is clearly a fan of this solution :)

+Secondly, saving your data objects as `.rds` file is probably a better solution than using `.RData`, as you can directly assing it to another object in a new session (right, [Kees Mulder](https://twitter.com/keestimmulder/status/975854141401595904) ?) or assign a bunch of similar object into a list (wink wink, [Martin Johnsson](https://twitter.com/mrtnj/status/975856756927750145) ).
+It's also an official recommendation of [Jenny Bryan](https://twitter.com/JennyBryan/status/975856014019903489).

+Finally, if you need a reproducible way of running a number of connected script and/or visualising how they are connected, search no more: [drake package](https://github.com/ropensci/drake) is here to help!
+Really impressive tool, had no idea it existed at the time of writing this post, so thanks [Peter Higgins](https://twitter.com/ibddoctor/status/975731013266673665) for telling me about it.

 ### **10. Never save your workspace.**